gschoeni/RustHTTPUploadProgress/README.md

-# Example HTTP upload with progress
+# Rust HTTP upload with progress

 This example uses reqwest and indicatif to upload binary data to a server with progress.
 Building the project will result in two binaries, one for the client and one for the server.